SashaBoguraev/mta-tracker/README.md

 ```

 If you prefer the pygame window instead of the matrix, omit the `MYBUS_DISPLAY_BACKEND` environment variable or use `MYBUS_DISPLAY_BACKEND=pygame`.

+💡 Running the matrix display benefits from real-time priority, so either run the monitor
+as root (e.g., `sudo MYBUS_DISPLAY_BACKEND=matrix python MyBus.py`) or give Python the
+`cap_sys_nice` capability with `sudo setcap 'cap_sys_nice=eip' $(which python3)` before
+starting the display to prevent flicker and color degradation.

 The application will: